AttilaKorozs/ProgTekBeadando/README.md

 # RSS Feed Reader

-### Project Description
+## Project Description

+- The program was created as a project task for the program design technologies subject.
-We created a desktop application using JavaFX that allows users to read, manage, and filter RSS feeds.
+- We created a desktop application using JavaFX that allows users to read, manage, and filter RSS feeds.
 The feed and article data is stored in a MariaDB database

 ### Creators